Getting Started with NetBird Enterprise Commercial License

 cd /path/to/existing/netbird/deployment

 The script detects the combined-server service name, the dashboard service name, the host path for config.yaml, the data volume mounted at /var/lib/netbird, and the Compose network.
-It then prompts for the license key, GHCR credentials, whether to migrate to Postgres, and whether to enable traffic flow.
+It then prompts for the license key, whether to migrate to Postgres, and whether to enable traffic flow.

 3.4 Files created by the migration script